Gashaka Gumti National Park: Flora

 In November 2002 an isolated population of the red sunbird bush, an ornate species of the acanthus family, was discovered in the 8 km2 Leinde Fadale forest in the uplands adjacent to the park.
 The species occurs here at 1,600 to 1,670 m.a.s.l., and some 1,200 km from the nearest populations in the Afromontane archipelago.
 It has been suggested that the park boundary should be extended to protect the forest.
+There are various tree species in the park with different tree species growing in different sectors of the park.
+At Northern Gumti sector, there are tall trees such as Acacia spp, Afzelia africana, Khaya senegalensis, Daniellia oliveri, Isoberlinia doka and Vitellaria paradoxa.
+At the Gashaka, which is the Southern part of the park, vegetation is closely related to the Southern Guinea Savanna.
+The dominant tree species in the area include Triplochiton scleroxylon, Aubrevillea kerstingii, Symphonia globulifera and Mallettia spp.